Sign up for our daily Newsletter and stay up to date with all the latest news!

 "The best thing is initiative from the industry itself"

 They didn't invent the term ICM at Royal Brinkman.
 It already exists, and WUR is also researching it.
-What Royal Brinkman is now doing together with partners and growers is giving the concept of Integrated Crop Management practical hands and feet for greenhouse horticulture, with special attention to data and digital techniques.
+What Royal Brinkman is now doing together with partners and growers is giving the concept of Integrated Crop Management a practical application for greenhouse horticulture, with special attention to data and digital techniques.

 And focusing on successes already achieved, by making changes in one of the 15 knowledge areas in the ICM system approach.
 After all, crop protection is no longer just 'reaching for the sprayer when something has gone wrong'.